realA10001986/Dash-Gauges/README.md

 The timer can be set to 0 (which disables it; WiFi is never switched off; this is the default), or 10-99 minutes.

 After WiFi has been switched off due to timer expiration, it can be re-enabled by briefly pressing Button 1, in which case the timers are restarted (ie WiFi is again switched off after timer expiration).
+Button 1 is located behind the "Percent Power" gauge on the control board.

 Briefly pressing Button 1 also triggers a re-connection attempt in case your configured WiFi network was not available when the Remote was trying to connect, see [here](#-home-setup-with-a-pre-existing-local-wifi-network).